 European Union (EU) farmers receive support in the form of direct payments, on the condition that they respect strict rules on human and animal health and welfare, plant health and the environment.
 The amount of support they receive is not linked to the quantities they produce, and is designed to provide EU farmers with a safety net against volatile market prices.
-Additional payments are available, for example for farming methods that go beyond basic environmental protection or for farmers working in areas with natural constraints.
+Direct payments include a basic payment and additional payments notably a so called green payment for farming methods that go beyond basic environmental protection.
+In certain member states, direct payments also include support for certain sectors in difficulty or for farmers working in areas with natural constraints.

 The lion’s share (72%) of the current EU farm budget is dedicated to direct payments for European farmers.
 The financial resources come from the European Agricultural Guarantee Fund (EAGF).